The American Academy of Pediatrics suggests saying bye-bye to the bottle before your baby is 18 months old.

 How do I get my 2 year old off the bottle at night?

 Begin to reduce the amount of milk in the bedtime bottle by at least two ounces every two days.
 When you reach the three-ounce mark, offer a cup of water instead of a bottle during his bedtime routine.
 This is where you may need to begin sleep coaching at bedtime.

 It’s OK for your baby or toddler to drink from a bottle or sippy cup.
 It’s what you put in it and when they drink that matters.
 Baby bottle tooth decay is what happens when a child who drinks from a bottle or sippy cup gets cavities on their baby teeth.

 When do toddlers drink from an open cup?

 When to start?
 Try introducing practice sessions with an open cup between 6 and 12 months — many children are able to drink from a sippy cup at around 6 to 9 months, and by the time your toddler turns 12 months, he’ll probably be ready to give the bottle (or even the breast) the boot.

 Pacifier, baby bottle or finger sucking may hamper a child’s speech development if the habit goes on too long.
 In a study that took place in Patagonia, Chile, researchers associated the persistence of these sucking habits with an increased risk of speech disorders in preschool children.

-How do I transition my baby off formula?
+How do I get my 3 year old off the bottle?